 TRAUMA SENSITIVE YOGA (TSY, AND TCTSY)

-Trauma occurs when we experience, or witness, a deeply distressing event or series of events.
+Trauma can occur when we experience, or witness, a deeply distressing event or series of events.
 When seeking resolution, talk-therapy alone is often not an option.
 It can feel impossible to put the memory of the event(s) into words.
 Instead, the memory may be recalled as a series of disjointed visual snapshots, sensory cues, and feelings.

 Being able to describe one's inner reality can become difficult and agonising.
-However, this is not just a mental block, it is also physical.
+However, this is not just a mental block, it is also has physical aspects.

 Our body can often remain in a fight, flight, or freeze response long after the event.
 The disjointed physical feelings associated with a trauma memory can also be frightening.
-As a result, we often develop a sense of alienation and disassociation from our bodies.
-This can not only reduce our capacity to feel what is happening in the present moment but can also impair our ability to communicate what is happening in the here and now.
+As a result, we can develop a sense of alienation and disassociation from our bodies.
+This can not only reduce our capacity to feel what is happening in our bodies but can also impair our ability to be present in the here and now.

 Our sense of self is dependent on a functioning connection between the conscious brain and feelings in our body.